 Does an employer need to pay superannuation on bonuses?

 Employers need to pay super on bonuses if certain requirements are met.
-Under the superannuation guarantee (SG) rules, if your bonus counts as 'ordinary time earnings', then your employer has to make a super contribution for that bonus.
-For the 2024-25 financial year, that’s a minimum super contribution of 11.5%, though they may choose to contribute more than this if they want to.
+Under the superannuation guarantee (SG) rules, if your bonus counts as 'qualifying earnings (QE)', then your employer has to make a super contribution for that bonus.
+This would be included as part of a minimum super contribution of 12%, though they may choose to contribute more than this if they want to.

 So, let's say you score a bonus for the awesome work you've done during your regular work hours.
 In that case, your employer can't just give you a pat on the back and the extra cash.
 They've also got to make a contribution to your super – just like they do with your everyday pay.

-For more information on ordinary time earnings, visit the Australian Taxation Office (ATO) website here.
+For more information on qualifying earnings, visit the Australian Taxation Office (ATO) website.

 Which types of bonus payments qualify for super contributions?